CareEvolution/MyDataHelpsKit-iOS/example/README.md

 - Demonstrates usage of `ParticipantSession.queryNotifications`.
 Modify the `NotificationHistoryView.pageView` function to experiment with different query parameters. `NotificationHistoryView.Model` demonstrates various ways to access the different types of notification content available.

-### MyDataHelps Embeddable Surveys
+### MyDataHelps Surveys

-To see examples of using `EmbeddableSurveyViewController` to present MyDataHelps embeddable surveys, tap on incomplete surveys in the Survey Tasks screen.
-To use this feature, embeddable survey functionality must be enabled in MyDataHelps for the project and the survey.
-See EmbeddableSurveyViewController's documentation for more info on usage and links to relevant MyDataHelps documentation.
+- **Survey Launcher** demonstrates presentation of MyDataHelps surveys from within your app.
+Tap on "Survey Launcher" and enter a survey name from your MyDataHelps project (found in MyDataHelps Designer).
+See the documentation for `SurveyViewController` for more information on usage and links to relevant MyDataHelps documentation.

 ### External Accounts